-The Library Help Centre is located on the ground floor, just outside the entrance to the library.
+The Library Help Centre is located on the ground floor in the middle of the library.
 In addition to offering one-to-one and small group support, you can invite us to run a session with your students which we will tailor to their specific needs.

 You can book a session where we can help your students to:

 get a better understanding of referencing and how to use it in their assignments or